in the heart of athriving capital city

 at the heart of everything we do

-Research within the School is conducted by six specialist groups.
+Research within the School is conducted by five specialist groups.

 This is one of our newest research groups, benefiting from the state-of-the-art facilities at Cardiff University Brain Research Imaging Centre (CUBRIC).